 If you suspect bed bugs, please contact your Don or the Office of the Dean of Students immediately (416-585-4494).
-After 5:00 PM, please report this to the Residence Services desk (416-585-4524), who will connect you to a Don on Duty.
-If you knowingly ignore or fail to report the presence of bedbugs in your room, disciplinary action will incur.
-Physical Plant or Housekeeping staff will come to inspect your room possibly along with a member of pest control.
+After 5:00 PM, please report this to the Residence Services desk (416-585-4524), who will connect you to a Don on call.
+If you choose to knowingly disregard or neglect reporting the presence of bedbugs in your room, disciplinary action could be taken.
+However, prompt reporting of bedbugs will initiate an inspection by Infrastructure and Sustainability personnel, potentially accompanied by a member of the pest control team to determine the best course of action.
 Residence staff will provide you with the protocol to treat your linens.
 Research has shown that the bud bugs typically live in the immediate vicinity of their "host" so the inspection will take focus on the area immediately on/around your bed.